Effective Procrastination: Mastering the Art of Productive Delay

 Learn the skill of time allocation.
 Get good at knowing how much time to allocate to get certain things done.
 If it only takes twenty minutes to accomplish a certain task, then there’s no harm in waiting until half an hour before the deadline to do it.
 If there’s a larger project that may take several hours but the typical advice of working on it for an hour a day just doesn’t fit your work style, then you will need to accurately assess how many hours are needed and then block off that time in one or two marathon sessions to get the work done.

 Accept that this strategy works for you.
 Don’t feel guilty for procrastinating—there is nothing inherently bad about it.
 Make procrastination a deliberate choice for yourself, call it a work style instead of a bad habit, and create systems around it that feel right for you.
 Beating yourself up for having a different work style is not going to help you be more efficient or successful.
-Accept that you are an effective procrastinator and treat yourself with kindness and self-compassion.
-Remember, that If you’re finding yourself missing deadlines then it’s no longer effective procrastination.
+Accept that you are an effective procrastinator and show yourself with kindness and self-compassion.
+Remember, that if you’re finding yourself missing deadlines then it’s no longer effective procrastination.

 Know when it’s time to let go.
 Some items on your to-due list simply may not be that important to accomplish.
 If you have been putting off dealing with a particular item on your list for weeks or even months and no negative repercussions have occurred, it may be time to take it off the list entirely.
 It’s also possible that this item still needs to happen but you’re not the person who should do it, in which case you can find someone to delegate to so that it will get done.